Skip to content

 Section titled “Can we use it alongside other discount plugins?”

 No. The plugin uses fingerprint-based memoization, transient caching, and lazy evaluation.
-On a typical 10-item cart we measured ≤1ms added to cart evaluation; on 50-item carts with 500 active discount rules it stayed under 15ms.
+On a typical store (~25 active discount rules on a 10-item cart) we measured about 2ms added to cart evaluation, staying in the low double-digit milliseconds (around 12ms) even on a large 50-item cart.
+Engine cost grows with cart size and how many rules you run rather than staying flat, so very large rule-sets cost more.
 See Performance Monitoring for details.

 Do we need to configure our caching plugin?